edgeandnode/gateway/README.md

 ### Logs

 Logs filtering is set using the `RUST_LOG` environment variable.
-For example, if you would like to set the default log level to `trace`, but wand to set the log level for the `graph_gateway::ws_client` module to `debug`, you would use the following:
+For example, if you would like to set the default log level to `trace`, but want to set the log level for the `graph_gateway::ws_client` module to `debug`, you would use the following:
 ```
 RUST_LOG="trace,graph_gateway::ws_client=debug"
 ```